5 Easy Science Experiments for Kids That Will Blow Your Mind

 If your kids ask you, “how did that happen”?
 Then here is the catch.
 Many commercial thermometers contain alcohol because alcohol has a low freezing point.
 As the alcohol temperature increases, it expands and causes the level within the thermometer to rise.
 The level of the alcohol corresponds to the printed lines/numbers on a thermometer indicating the temperature.
 And guess what?
 Our homemade version does a similar thing.

 Are you a fan of cranberry sauce?
 If not, it’s okay.
-But you will be surprised to know that this is one of the great science activities for class 3!
+But you will be surprised to know that this is one of the best easy science experiments for kids.
 You can show your kids how they can write and send secret messages to one another!
 All you need to do is paint with cranberry juice, and the message is revealed.
 Is it magic or any science?
 Come, let’s find out!

 What you need: